mikiriki-m/websec-api-zadatak2/README.md

 In getReviewById() implemented a check to compare user ID and review ID.
 If there is a mismatch, throw a 403 Forbidden response.

 ## DICTIONARY ATTACK FIX: ACCOUNT LOCKED FOR 5 MINUTES AFTER 3 FAILED ATTEMPTS
+Modified authentication.
+Implemented variables to track number of failed attempts.
+Resets on successful login or 3 unsuccessful attempts.
+Modified login.js to give message on whether account is locked or not.

 ## MySQL
 Make sure MySQL server is running: